kwisatzheadache/embrace/README.md

 I found an error later that showed convergence much sooner.
 Nevertheless, I left that bit in their and I'm not sure how relevant it was because in the random_sequence, I didn't use a lag window at all, so as to keep the dimensionality of the same across groups.

-I expect there is much room for improvement; this has been my first experience with signal data, as well as unsupervised learning, so I look forward to learning more.
+There is much room for improvement; this has been my first experience with signal data, as well as unsupervised learning, so I look forward to learning more.
+The predicted output from `random_sequence.py` notably does not cantain anything other than walking and noise.